Interrogatory No. 16

 The name was also published in the 1851 edition of the Pearl of Great Price as “Nephi.”

-Many members are also familiar with the Rocky Mountain Prophecy, that predicted that Salt Lake would be the place the Saints would settle after leaving Nauvoo.
+Many members are also familiar with the Rocky Mountain Prophecy, which predicted that Salt Lake would be the place the Saints would settle after leaving Nauvoo.
 Unhappily, it is not true even though the church presented it as true for more than a century.

 The ‘Rocky Mountain Prophecy’ was added after the Mormons arrived in Utah.